 Forgiveness is according to His will.

-You cannot please God and embrace unforgiveness.
+I cannot please God and embrace unforgiveness.

-You cannot entertain unforgiveness and have a good marriage.
+I cannot entertain unforgiveness and have a good marriage.

 ♥ Recognize when your fellowship is broken – As soon as you sense your heart hardening towards your husband and you begin to treat him differently – take action!